Glaucoma surgery: Know the various types of surgical procedures

 These are small prosthetic devices placed to prevent further damage to your eyes while reducing the pressure.
 This method is mainly used to treat congenital glaucoma, neovascular glaucoma, and glaucoma caused by injuries.

-The process is known to work better than trabeculectomy and controls intraocular pressure more efficiently.
-The implants come in different shapes and sizes and two types, namely valved and non-valved implants.
+The process is known to work better than trabeculectomy and more efficiently controls intraocular pressure.
+Implants come in different shapes and sizes and are of two types: valved and non-valved implants.

-These implants are designed as tubes and plate forms, and a silicone tube is inserted into the front part of your eye, which acts as an artificial drain and allows fluid to pass through the plate, which is placed underneath the upper eyelid.
+These implants are designed as tubes and plate forms.
+A silicone tube is inserted into the front part of your eye, which acts as an artificial drain and allows fluid to pass through the plate, which is placed underneath the upper eyelid.

-It usually takes three months or longer for intraocular pressure to stabilise and reduce the intraocular pressure while preserving your existing vision.
+It usually takes three months or longer for the intraocular pressure to stabilize and reduce the intraocular pressure while preserving your existing vision.

-It is said that glaucoma incisional surgeries can get successful from 70-90% and can last for one year.
+It is said that glaucoma incisional surgeries can be successful 70-90% of the time and can last for one year.
 You may have no option other than opting for surgery if the oral medications and drops no longer work for you.
 Visit us at Spanish Eye Clinic for a comprehensive eye examination and glaucoma treatment.
 Our eye surgeon will recommend minimally invasive options to treat your eye condition.
-Browse through Spanish Eye Clinic to check our services and book your appointment now for your regular eye clinic test.
+Browse through Spanish Eye Clinic to check our services and book your appointment for your regular eye clinic test.

 Spanish Eye Center - Help Chat